 Chema World

-Established in 2017, Chema World is a poultry company headquartered in Kasungu District, Central Malawi, also with operations in Lilongwe.
+Established in 2017, Kuhle Limited (formerly Chema World) is a poultry company headquartered in Kasungu District, Central Malawi, also with operations in Lilongwe.
 It was set up to drive commercialisation of village chickens in Malawi.
-Chema World has a vision to become the leading supplier of indigenous chicken meat in Malawi.
+Kuhle Ltd has a vision to become the leading supplier of indigenous chicken meat in Malawi.
 The company solely depends on rural households to supply village chickens as they do not have a commercial production farm.
 Initially, chickens were obtained through middlemen.
 However, this model had challenges with inconsistencies in volume and quality.
-The company was only supplying live chickens even though the market demanded dressed chickens.
-This was because they did not yet have facilities for slaughtering, dressing, and storage.
+Because they did not yet have facilities for slaughtering, dressing, and storage, the company was only supplying live chickens even though the market demanded dressed chickens.

-Chema World’s CEO is Ms Pilirani Chisembe, who holds both master’s and bachelor’s degree in animal science and has vast experience in poultry production.
-Mr Joseph Gondwe is the co-owner, with a bachelor’s degree in agriculture and extensive experience in operating livestock businesses in Malawi.
-The two partners oversee the day-to-day operations of the business through direct management of a team of five full-time staff: a farm manager, three farm assistants, and a market officer.
+Kuhle Ltd’s Managing Director Mr Joseph Gondwe (photo) holds a bachelor’s degree in agriculture with extensive experience in operating livestock businesses in Malawi.
+The Director oversees the day-to-day operations of the business through direct management of a team of five full-time staff: a farm manager, three farm assistants, and a market officer.

 Contact: Facebook